rdentato/gerku/README.md

  (____/

 ```
-  An interepreter Concatenative Combinators as described in:
+  An interepreter for Concatenative Combinators as described in:

   "The Theory of Concatenative Combinators by Brent Kerby"
   ([link](http://tunes.org/~iepos/joy.html#applic))